 Church Library—Christian literature, audio tapes, and videos are made available for the users’ growth, reflection, and reference.
 This is also a meeting room for various committees.

 Deacons’ Fund—financial assistance is available to those in need.
 This money is administered by the Deacons and accountable only to them for confidentiality.
-Offerings are taken on the 5th Sunday of the month to meet this need.

 Fellowship Sports—We support a church league softball team and the team is very active during the summer.
 This team has encouraged people to attend church through sports fellowship.
 Hoops for Him is a basketball ministry giving youth an opportunity to play and learn the fundamentals of the game while developing Christ-like attitudes, teaching respect, character, and sportsmanship.
 We have the capability to offer a volleyball program as well.